 - 1. Utilization of effective communications methodologies, including - Various available field resources for communicating, such as VHF, UHF, HF, repeaters, accepted simplex frequencies, and local/regional HF networks - Integrating messaging networks such as high-speed multimedia (HSMM) networks, the National Traffic System (NTS), and NTS-Digital (NTSD), along with new technology and data communications, and - Cross-training with other communications services such as Salvation Army Team Emergency Radio Network (SATERN), Military Auxiliary Radio Service (MARS), and local public safety. - 2.
-Engagement with the Community through - Working with state and local officials - Participation in neighborhood programs - Cooperating with local CERT, National Weather Service SKYWARN, and similar programs, and - Assisting with community events, such as rallies, races, marathons, parades, all of which create training opportunities and team building.
+Engagement with the Community through - Working with state and local officials - Participation in neighborhood programs - Cooperating with local CERT, National Weather Service SKYWARN, and similar programs, and - Assisting with community events.